icarot/NSE_scripts/README.md

 **dkron-discovery.nse**: Verify if a dKron service is running on a host, also will inform the installed version.

 **jupyter-notebook-discovery.nse**: Verify if a Jupyter Notebook is running on a host.

+**cpanel-discovery.nse**: Verify if a host is running cPanel/WHM service.